wkorando/presentations/lightning-in-a-jar/aot-cache.md

 <br/>
 ✅ Platform independent
 <br/>
-✅ Still have full JVM and JIT and can fall back if cache is incorrect
+✅ Still have full JVM and JIT to fall back on

 VV